Exploring Human Origins: What Does It Mean to Be Human?

 In keeping with Luther Seminary’s Welcome Statement, which states that we are “a learning community rooted in the unconditional promise of God’s love for all people,” the exhibit also helps prepare leaders of Christian communities to engage with questions of faith and science.
 In addition to the exhibit, scientists and other experts from the Smithsonian National Museum of Natural History’s Human Origins Program will visit Luther Seminary to host events for the community, including a science program, clergy tour, community conversations, and more.

-This traveling exhibit is administered by the American Library Association’s Public Programs Office in collaboration with the Smithsonian National Museum of Natural History’s Human Origins Program and participating libraries and theological schools throughout the United States.
+This traveling exhibit is administered by the American Library Association’s Public Programs Office in collaboration with the National Museum of Natural History’s Human Origins Program and participating libraries and theological schools throughout the United States.
 Learn more about “Exploring Human Origins” and explore featured resources.

 For more information, contact smithsonian@luthersem.edu.